MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/s2d-hyper-converged.md

 3. To create a CSV, right-click the cluster > **Properties** > **Shared Volumes**.
 4. In the Create Volume Wizard > **Storage Type**, specify the volume name and select the storage pool.
 5. In **Capacity**, you can specify the volume size, file system, and resiliency settings.
+6. Select **Configure advanced storage and tiering settings** to set up these options.
+7. Select **Next**.

     ![Screenshot of the Volume settings.](./media/s2d/storage-spaces-volume-settings.png)

-6. Select **Configure advanced storage and tiering settings** to set up these options.
+8. In **Storage Settings**, specify the storage tier split, capacity, and resiliency settings.

     ![Screenshot of Configure Storage settings.](./media/s2d/storage-spaces-tiering.png)